ubxty/bedrock-ai

 Token Estimation

-Estimate token usage and cost before making API calls:
+Estimate usage and cost before making a call to avoid surprises:

 use Ubxty\BedrockAi\Support\TokenEstimator;